psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

 .. code-block:: bash

-   root@kumo:~# reprepro --basedir /var/reprepro/ includedeb wheezy /root/packaging/meta/ipsy-compute.deb
+   root@kumo:~# reprepro --basedir /var/reprepro/ includedeb jessie /root/packaging/meta/ipsy-compute.deb

 * Then, update all of the nodes (as outlined above).